sombriks/simple-java-dev-container/README.md

 Dockerfile, but only when creating/running is possible to define the bindings for them.
 This is why more sophisticated things like [docker-compose](https://docs.docker.com/compose/compose-file/) exists.

+## Caveats

+When using docker instead of podman, the `-v .:/app:z` must be replaced by `-v ${PWD}:/app:z`.
+Since it works for podman too, it's easier to keep the second one as the default volume mount option.

+Mac m1 machines have trouble if the base image does not offer a m1-enabled image, and it will fail to build a usable image container.